Therapeutic Hypothermia After Cardiac Arrest

 A healthcare provider will give you medicine to help you relax (sedative).
 It makes

 you sleep and keeps you from shivering.
-You will not remember anything about the procedure
+You won't remember anything about the procedure

 afterward.
 You may also get another medicine to keep you from moving.

 Your heart rate, blood pressure, and other vital signs will be closely watched.
-Healthcare
+Providers

 The provider may use cooling blankets, ice packs, or cooling pads to bring the body